maxwondercorn/ember-cli-barcode/README.md

 &nbsp;

-By default, barcodes will be rendered using the `svg` element.
-You can change the element to `img` or `canvas` using the tagName property:
+By default, barcodes are rendered using the `svg` element.
+The element can be changed to `img` or `canvas` using the tagName property:

 ```
 {{bar-code